sourcegraph/about/handbook/product/design/design-and-interaction-guidelines.md

 ## Accessibility standards
 People of all abilities should have first-class access to code and coding.
 In order to achieve this it is vital that our applications are designed and built to be accessible to all.

-Our criterion is to meet [WCAG Level AA Conformance](https://www.w3.org/WAI/WCAG2AA-Conformance).
+We aim for [WCAG Level AA Conformance](https://www.w3.org/WAI/WCAG2AA-Conformance) in all areas.
 Use [this reference](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_customize&levels=aaa&technologies=smil%2Cflash%2Csl) to get a better understanding of what this involves.

 ### Todo: